genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformation-process-reference.md

 ### 4.1 Dry run halt and validation

-If `dry_run` is `true`, the pipeline halts at this point.
+If environment variable `dry_run` is `true`, the pipeline halts at this point.
 Expression matrix compression is skipped.
 Logs are reported but not saved as attachments.

 When `dry_run` is enabled and the cell linking group has been resolved, the pipeline performs a best-effort linking validation: